 It is typically caused by a valve deficiency on either the left-hand side or right side of the heart.
 But there are many other potential causes of heart failure.

 As the disease advances, you may realize the symptoms of your Frenchie worsening.
 Some of the most common forms of heart failure symptoms are:

 |Rapid breathing||Frequent cough|

 |Difficulty sleeping||Fluid in the abdomen|

-Heart Failure treatment ultimate objective is to reduce fluid from around the heart.
-So that it can operate more effectively, in pumping blood into the lungs and other body parts.
+Heart Failure treatment’s ultimate objective is to reduce fluid around the heart to operate more effectively in pumping blood into the lungs and other body parts.